 The Algarve, in southern Portugal, is home to some of the most popular cities for expats relocating to the country.
 Known for its dramatic sea cliffs, sunny weather, world-class golf resorts, and endless orange groves, the region offers a laid-back lifestyle at a lower cost of living compared to many Western countries.
+This makes it a top choice for retirees, digital nomads, and expats seeking a fresh start or a peaceful place to settle.

 For expats who prefer a more natural, relaxed, and surf-oriented lifestyle, the Western Algarve offers the best fit.
 The Central Algarve, known for its developed infrastructure, luxury resorts, marinas, golf courses, and international schools, is especially popular with families.

-The Algarve Map
+The Map of Algarve, Portugal

 - The Western Algarve